maks-p/restaurant_sales_forecasting/README.md

 ### Restaurant Background

 The subject is a two-star restaurant located in Brooklyn, NY.
 It has a patio that adds a substantial amount of seats.
-The subject is performing extremely well, earning $5.84 MM in net sales in 2018 on 78,000 covers.
+The subject is performing extremely well, earning $5.14 MM in revenue on 64,360 covers on indoor sales only (indoor revenue centers include the dining room, bar area, and a private dining room).
+For completeness, the outside area earned $733,000 of revenue in 2018.

 The following two charts demonstrate the restaurant's performance on a monthly basis: